bhumic/idr2binja/README.md

-# Sample Plugin (v1.0 alpha)
+# idr2binja (v1.0 alpha)
-Author: **Vector 35 LLC**
+Author: **ubnix**

-_This is a short description meant to fit on one line._
+_Transfer MAP file from IDR to Binary Ninja._
 ## Description:

-This is a longer description meant for a sample plugin that demonstrates the metadata format for Binary Ninja plugins.

-The forthcoming plugin installer will be able to parse these files automatically to allow easy selection and installation.
+Translate the symbols from the MAP file of Interactive Delphi Reconstructor (IDR) tool to Binary Ninja to allow easier analysis of Delphi samples
 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja: